kujenga/website/content/blog/goml-mlp.md

 propagate those values to the following layers is where the actual computation happens.

+While naming conventions for neural networks can be used in different ways, Perceptrons are generally thought of as a sub-class of [feed-forward neural networks][feedForwardWiki], where the neurons are organized into a series of discrete layers, with activations from one layer passed as inputs to the next.

 ### Understanding neurons

 Each of the nodes in the above graph is often referred to as a "neuron", as they are intended to roughly mimic the structures within a simplified model of the brain.
-Let's dive a bit deeper into how those function at a high level.
-We will cover each of these in detail throughout this post.
+Let's dive a bit deeper into how these artificial neurons function (and perhaps more importantly the eges between them) which will be covered in more increasing detail throughout the post.

 1. Define a weight parameter \\(w_{i,j}^{L}\\) for each edge in the network for each layer \\(L\\).
-1. For each node in the next layer, take the sum of the inputs from the prior layer, multiplied by the weights on each corresponding edge.
+1. For each node in the next layer, take the sum of the inputs from the prior layer, multiplied by the weights on each edge, roughly corresponding to the importance of that input.
-1. Add a bias to the weighted value.
+1. Add a bias to the weighted value, shifting it one way or the other.
-1. Apply an “activation function” to the sum.
+1. Apply an “activation function” to the sum to add more predictive power to the overall network.
 1. Pass the result to the next layer.

 {{< img file=4-basic-neuron-operation.png alt="Basic Neuron Operation" loc=center width=45% >}}